Topic: mcp server error handling security

 const valid = await bcrypt.compare(password, hashToCompare);

-// Single unified rejection message for all failure cases
+// Single unified rejection for all failure conditions — no timing oracle:

 if (!user || !valid || !user.is_active) {